rhysv96/muval-vue3-spa-test/README.md

 1. **Quality of build**
     * Is the build following Vue 3 conventions?
-    * Is state management with Pinia being applied?
+    * Is state management with Pinia being utilised?
     * Have the project user requirements been met?
 2. **API integration**
     * Did you integrate the API endpoints?